ts387/relion/src/acc/metal/README.md

 ## Testing

-Phase 1 includes basic infrastructure but no functional kernels yet.
+Phase 2A includes kernel infrastructure but full implementations are stubs.
 To test the build:

 ```bash
 # Verify Metal support is compiled